-In 2004 with some new tools on my belt, I started Studio K Interiors in Brooklyn, the precursor to Freestyle Restyle.
-With the rise of internet resources, design blogs, magazines like Domino and the DIY movement, the idea was to offer younger clients more accessible and affordable interior services compared to the traditional and mostly unattainable standard of $100,000 “starter budgets” in Manhattan and the Boroughs.
-Four years in, business was good, fun and growing with positive notice (Architectural Digest), and then came September 2008.
+In 2004 with new tools on my belt, I started Studio K Interiors in Brooklyn, the precursor to Freestyle Restyle.
+With the rise of internet resources, design blogs like Apartment Therapy and Design*Sponge, magazines like Domino, and the new DIY movement, the offer was giving younger clients more accessible and affordable interior services compared to the traditional and mostly unattainable standard of $100,000 “starter budgets.”
+Four years in, business was good, fun and growing with positive notice (Architectural Digest!) and then came September 2008.
 Wall Street crashed, the recession hit, life changed for many including me, and Studio K Interiors shut down.